alecs396/Vulnerable-Environment-With-Automated-Remediator/README.md

 3. A Security Group that has open-SSH

 I ran into a few hiccups since this was my first time using terraform but ultimately got it to run successfully.
 I can see how this is a powerfull tool to provision large projects ESPECIALLY if they span across multiple platforms.
 I plan on using Terraform as much as I can

+#### 2. Create IAM role to run Lambda code

+Next was creating an IAM role with the minimum privledges needed to run the remidiator.
+For this I used the AWS console, created a new role, and assigned it the following policies:

+-   IAMReadOnlyAccess
+-   AmazonSNSFullAccess
+-   CloudWatchLogsFullAccess

+#### 3. Create Lambda remediation code